shadow-robot/modular_benchmarking_documentation/docs/user_guide/2_configuring_the_framework.md

  **/!\** Please note that **for now** the planner **must** be part of the **OMPL** planner manager and is going to be used by Moveit.
 We are working on creating an interface so that home made motion planners can be integrated **/!\**

+ *If you are interested in planner benchmarking, you might be interested in [this](https://planners-benchmarking.readthedocs.io/en/latest/).*

  ### Known joint states
  Most of the time, even when running highly automated methods, we know some *waypoints* of the robot (e.g starting joint state of the robot).
 For instance when cleaning a surface by picking objects, they are usually all dropped at the same pre-defined location.
 Instead of hardcoding them in the code, you can gather them in the config file called **named_joint_states.yaml**.
 They must be defined with the following rule: